Can I complete a degree and have a life too?

 Life and work experience is evaluated against high academic standards to determine whether they meet the requirements of a particular course or program.
 A free workshop is offered several times a year to provide a step-by-step demonstration of how to produce a successful portfolio.

-A total of 24 credits may be awarded, shortening your class time by up to two years and saving up to $7,752 in tuition.
+A total of 24 credits may be awarded, shortening your class time by up to two years and saving over $9,500 in tuition.
 There is a $75 processing fee for portfolio submission.
 All credits awarded are free of charge.

 How much is tuition?